 There is no arbitration institution based in Myanmar.
-The Union of Myanmar Federation of Chambers of Commerce and Industry (UMFCCI) had set up an arbitration committee to look into the formation of a Myanmar Arbitration Centre.
-This committee is conducting some training and seminars to senior local lawyers and other interested administrative personnel, with the assistance of the International Chamber of Commerce and other regional and international arbitration institutions
+The Union of Myanmar Federation of Chambers of Commerce and Industry set up an arbitration committee to look into the formation of a Myanmar Arbitration Centre.
+This has not yet been set up as of the time of writing.